SSWConsulting/SSW.Rules.Content/rules/avoid-iterating-multiple-times/rule.md

 }
 ```
 ::: bad
-Figure: Bad example - Calls any which enumerates the first item and then foreach which forces a second evaluateion
+Figure: Bad example - Calls any which enumerates the first item and then foreach which forces a second evaluation
 :::

 ```cs